 + If you meet someone once, the next time they see you, you’ll be like family.

-+ Food by the weight restaurants are super popular and you can eat like a king for a few dollar.
++ Food by the weight restaurants are super popular and you can eat like a king for a few dollars.
 Look for the ‘comida por kilo‘ signs.

 + Buenos Aires runs on a different clock.
 No one is in a rush here, which means no one is on time either.
 If you’re meeting with someone you’ll agree on a rough time, but then they’ll get there when they get there.